rubek-joshi/teaching-git/README.md

 # teaching-git

 Hi from test branch.
-Hi Ashutosh & Rubek
+Hi Ashutosh & Rubek.
+Also Hi Prasanna and Anirudra